 A critical component of the project steering process is phase two – funding.
 All too often there is no overall prioritization process in which all cross-functional and functional projects are prioritized against each other.
 Another common deficiency is not having a resource allocation process in which only available capacity is allocated to projects Over-committing resources to projects results in:

-- If we managed human capacity with just half the effort we put into managing machine capacity, time to market would be significantly reduced in most organization.
+If we managed human capacity with just half the effort we put into managing machine capacity, time to market would be significantly reduced in most organizations.